wp-plugins/captcha-on-login/readme.txt

 Yes, you can, just leave a comment at [Captcha on Login](http://fazer-site.net/plugin-captcha-on-login-para-wordpress#comments)

 == Screenshots ==
-1. WP Login Page with "Cpacha on Login" plugin enabled
+1. WP Login Page with "Captcha on Login" plugin enabled
 2. Plugin's options page
+3. The report page

 == Changelog ==

 = 0.1 =
 * Plugin publication

+= 1.0 =
+* Added an option to unblock blocked ips
+* Added an report page where you can see all blocked ips and the last 100 sucess or failed logins
+* Added an option to change default admin username and increase the security of your blog